hive-engine/steemsmartcontracts-wiki/Pack-Manager-Contract.md

 1. Create a new pack token (optional, can use any existing fungible token as a pack)
 2. Create a new NFT ([createNft action](#createnft))
 3. Register settings for a pack ([registerPack action](#registerpack))
-4. Set names for things like editions, foils, categories, rarities, and teams (**TODO: this has not been implemented yet so will remain vague for now**)
+4. Set names for things like foils, categories, rarities, and teams (**TODO: this has not been implemented yet so will remain vague for now**)
 5. Add NFT instance types (repeated use of the [addType action](#addtype))
 6. Deposit BEE to cover NFT issuance costs ([deposit action](#deposit))
 7. Now your users can open packs! ([open action](#open))